samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

 #### Note: To automate this app, you can schedule the script using Windows Scheduler.
 For more info: https://datatofish.com/python-script-windows-scheduler/

-## Project 2: Scrape your favorite English Premier League player stats
+## Project 2: Scraping your favorite English Premier League player stats

 Libraries needed: [Selenium](https://chromedriver.chromium.org/getting-started) and [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)